-With 387 operational sites* worldwide as of the end of 2018, the globalization of Canon’s operations is proceeding apace.
+With 341 operational sites* worldwide as of the end of 2022, the globalization of Canon’s operations is proceeding apace.
 Against this backdrop, we are stepping up training to develop human resources with leadership abilities that can be utilized on the international stage.

-For example, in Europe and the United States we have the US/Europe Exchange Program, which enables employees with at least three years of service to participate in a personnel exchange for a period of one year, and in Asia we have the ASIA CGAP, which is a one-year training program in Europe and the United States for developing executive management candidates from Asia.
+For example, in Europe and the United States we have the US/Europe Exchange Program, which enables employees with at least three years of service to participate in a personnel exchange for a period of one year; and, in Asia we have the ASIA CGAP, which is a one-year training program in Europe and the United States for developing executive management candidates from Asia.

-As of the end of 2018, a total of 1,262 employees were deployed on international assignments under these programs.
+As of the end of 2022, a total of 1,040 employees were deployed on international assignments under these programs.

 In order to help employees acquire language and international business skills, Canon Inc. has established a system to allow employees to gain overseas work experience early in their careers.

 For example, the Asia Trainee Program enables employees who are 30 years old or younger to engage in practical study at Group companies in Asia.
 Started in 1995, the program to date has deployed a total of 118 people.
 The program sends trainees to Group companies in countries and regions where languages other than English are used on a regular basis in professional settings.
 After roughly six months of language training at a local university, trainees spend about one year gaining practical experience at Asian affiliates.
 Meanwhile, the Europe–US Trainee Program dispatches young employees to Europe and the United States.
 Started in 2012, the program has thus far provided training to a total of 68 employees.
 In 2020, we launched the Canon Global Marketing & Sales Trainee Program for new employees.
 With the aim of fostering human resources who will play an active role in Canon’s future global marketing efforts, participants spend a year and a half both in Japan and overseas acquiring sales experience and language proficiency.